 Based on recommendations from the on-site review; the unit will produce a formal response that includes a plan with specific actions for each recommendation.
 These actions should be guided by the strategic priorities of both the unit and DASA.
 A meeting between the unit director or equivalent, DASA Assessment, and the line of supervision up to the Vice Chancellor and Dean will occur to discuss the recommendations from the on-site review and the unit response report.

 Following the meeting to discuss the program review and the unit response report, each unit will author a One Year Update Report; due one year after the meeting to discuss the program review.
 If all of the recommendations have not been addressed adequately at that time, the unit will provide an annual update in the DASA Annual Report each year until all recommendations are addressed.

 Support & Resources

 DASA Program Review requires significant resources in terms of funding and time.
 Each external review team member receives an honorarium, as well as travel, food, and lodging costs.
-Units are responsible for planning for coverage of the costs of their review; however, for units with constrained resources, DASA cabinet decides the distribution of program review funding.
+Units are responsible for planning for coverage of the costs of their review; however, for units with constrained resources, DASA senior-leadership decides the distribution of program review funding.
 There is also a great deal of time and effort required to plan, schedule, and run an effective program review.
-Responsibilities will be divided between the unit, DASA Assessment, and DASA Finance, with support from DASA cabinet and Vice Chancellor and Dean, if needed.
+Responsibilities will be divided between the unit, DASA Assessment, and DASA Finance, with support from DASA senior-leadership and Vice Chancellor and Dean, if needed.
 Specific responsibilities are indicated in the Roles and Responsibilities for DASA Program Review document.